The published AIRM is the result of many years’ effort by many stakeholders within the ATM community.

 - SESAR AIRM.
 This started development in 2009 as part of the SESAR Programme (co-funded by the European Union).
 It was to support the European ATM Architecture and also the development of the System Wide Information

 In 2011, a group (the NEXTGEN-SESAR Data Model Coordination Group(NSDMCG)) was established to coordinate the development of these two models.
 The aim of the group was to harmonise the content of the models where possible.
 For example,

 the subjects covered by both models were defined.
 The group also defined the roadmap for the development of a single model under the ICAO Information Managment Panel.

-The documents produced by the NSDMCG are available in the AIRM Community Area.
+The documents produced by the NSDMCG and SESAR are available in the AIRM Community Area.